 It’s no secret that Prague is a paradise for vegans when it comes to eating out.
 Vegans can feast on almost anything their heart desires, including killer vegan desserts.
-But what about vegan shopping?
+But what about vegan shopping in Prague?
 Where does one buy vegan food in Prague?
 What about vegan shoes, vegan clothes, and vegan hygiene products in Prague?

 Where does one go for vegan groceries, home supplies, clothing and shoes, B12, vegan condoms, and vegan menstrual products?
 Turns out there are plenty of places to get vegan products in Prague.